AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028144548.png]]

 Because the depth map has a fixed resolution, the depth frequently usually spans more than one fragment per texel.
-As a result, multiple fragments sample the same depth value from the depth map and come to the same shadow
+As a result, multiple fragments sample the same depth value from the depth map and come to the same shadow conclusions, which produces these jagged blocky edges.

+You can reduce these blocky shadows by increasing the depth map resolution, or by trying to fit the light frustum as closely to the scene as possible.

+Another (partial) solution to these jagged edges is called PCF, or **percentage-closer filtering**, which is a term that hosts many different filtering functions that produce *softer* shadows, making them appear less blocky or hard.
+The idea is to sample more than once from the depth map, each time with slightly different texture coordinates.
+For each individual sample we check whether it is in shadow or not.
+All the sub-results are then combined